 3. Grinding System Problems

-- Moisture Control: Adjust the mixture of materials according to seasonal climate conditions to keep finished cement moisture ≤0.5%.
+- Moisture control: adjust the mix proportion of materials according to seasonal and climatic conditions, and keep the moisture of finished cement ≤ 0.5%.

 4. Finished Product Transportation Problems